-32. Adoption of New and Revised Standards
+31. Adoption of New and Revised Standards

-32.1 New and amended IFRS Standards that are effective for the current year

-Some accounting pronouncements which have become effective from 1 January 2022 and have therefore been adopted do not have a significant impact on the Company's financial results or position.
-Other Standards and amendments that are effective for the first time in 2022 and could be applicable to the Company are:

-- Reference to the Conceptual Framework (Amendments to IFRS 3) - COVID-19 Related Rent Concessions beyond 30 June 2021 (Amendments to IFRS 16) - Property, Plant and Equipment: Proceeds Before Intended Use (Amendments to IAS 16) - Onerous Contracts Cost of Fulfilling a Contract (Amendments to IAS 37)
+- (a) Some accounting pronouncements which have become effective from 1 January 2023 and have therefore been adopted do not have a significant impact on the Bank's financial results or position.
+Other Standards and amendments that are effective for the first time in 2023 and could be applicable to the Company are: - IFRS 17 'Insurance Contracts' - Amendments to IFRS 17 Insurance Contracts (Amendments to IFRS 17 and IFRS 4) - Initial application of IFRS 17 and IFRS 9 (comparative information) - Deferred Tax related to Assets and Liabilities arising from a Single Transaction (Amendments to IAS 12) - Disclosure of Accounting Policies (Amendments to IAS1 and IFRS Practice Statement 2) - Definition of Accounting Estimates (Amendments to IAS 8) - International Tax Reform Pillar Two Model Rules (Amendments to IAS 12)

-• Annual Improvements (2018-2020 Cycle): - Subsidiary as a First-time Adopter (Amendments to IFRS 1) - Fees in the '10 per cent' Test for Derecognition of Liabilities (Amendments to IFRS 9) - Lease Incentives (Amendments to IFRS 16) - Taxation in Fair Value Measurements (Amendments to IAS 41).

-These amendments do not have a significant impact on these financial statements and therefore the disclosures have not been made."
+These amendments do not have a significant impact on these financial statements and therefore the disclosures have not been made.

-- 32.2 Adoption of New and Revised Standards - 32.2 New and revised Standards in issue but not yet effective
+(b) New and revised Standards in issue but not yet effective

-At the date of authorisation of these financial statements, several new, but not yet effective, Standards and amendments to existing Standards, and Interpretations have been published by the IASB.
+amendments to existing Standards, and Interpretations have been published by the IASB or IFRIC.
 None of these Standards or amendments to existing Standards have been adopted early by the Company.